wix-playground/stylable-components/_docs/selectionlist/selectionlist.md

 | dataSchema | object | { id: 'id', displayText:&nbsp;'displayText'&nbsp;} | no | Maps the object properties to the relevant properties required by the ItemRenderer. |
 | itemRenderer | Component | default itemRenderer | no | Renders an item in the list. |

-> Note: if both datasource and children are present then the children are rendered first and then the dataSource items.
+> Note: If both datasource and children are present, the children are rendered first and then the dataSource items.

 #### Selection Items